 These communication activities are not different from what is used at the time of writing.
 However, the goal of a Transport Services system is to support such mechanisms as a generic service within the transport layer.
 This enables applications to more dynamically benefit from innovations and new protocols in the transport, although it reduces transparency of the underlying communication actions to the application itself.
-The Transport Services API is designed such that protocol and path selection can be limited to a small and controlled set if required by the application to perform a function or to provide security.
+The Transport Services API is designed such that protocol and path selection can be limited to a small and controlled set, if the application requires this, or to implement a security policy can be limited to a small and controlled set if required by the application to perform a function or to provide security.
 Further, introspection on the properties of Connection objects allows an application to determine which protocol(s) and path(s) are in use.
 A Transport Services system SHOULD provide a facility logging the communication events of each Connection.